stakeworld/stakeworld-treasury/2023-Q1-maintenance.md

 ##### Rpc

 Below some usage of our rpc service.
 Unfortunately older data usage was lost as a result of a changed retention policy in an updated prometheus binary.
-We are now using mimir as a database backend for data retention, so older data will stay available.
+We are now mirroring our data to a secondary prometheus instance with explicit long retention so older data will stay available.
+Live data can be seen on our [webpage](https://stakeworld.io/docs/rpc#live-stakeworld-rpc-data).

 ![rpcseconds](2023-Q1-maintenance-rpc-second.png)
 ![rpcday](2023-Q1-maintenance-rpc-day.png)